ome/ome-files-cpp/docs/sphinx/conversion.rst

 could not be implemented in C++ due to the limitations of C++ arrays discussed above, as well as having a number of additional limitations:

-- they aren't using the native pixel type, requiring conversion to the required type, potentially also including endian conversion
+- they are not using the native pixel type, requiring conversion to the required type, potentially also including endian conversion
 - they are unstructured, having no dimension ordering or dimension size information